I Did a 30-Day Vegan Challenge and This Is What Happened

 Day 25: I'm trying to really analyze how I'm feeling on this vegan diet compared to how I felt on my normal diet before.
 Truth be told, other than feeling satisfied that I'm accomplishing a 30-day goal, I don't feel any different -- mentally, physically, emotionally or otherwise.
 I'm very interested to know if other people have had a similar experience.

-Day 27: Vegan nachos have become my go-to staple and I have some version of them at least every other day! #TexMexAddict In reality if you stick to a single serving of chips, beans, and cashew cheese isn't that bad for you!
-Plus I'd deck it out in cayenne, salsa and all.of.the.spices to satisfy my daily craving of spicy food.
+Day 27: Vegan nachos have become my go-to staple and I have some version of them at least a few times each week! #TexMexAddict In reality if you stick to a single serving of chips, low-fat beans, and cashew cheese, the recipe isn't that bad for you!
+Plus I deck it out in cayenne, salsa and all.of.the.spices to satisfy my daily craving of spicy food.

 Day 29: Tomorrow I'm traveling for the 4th of July holiday so it's crunch time - gotta stick to my goal, I'm almost done!